AnyOldName3/LVFS/LVFS/Design.md

 ﻿#Ways to represent sources
 * Config file with list
 * UID can be path

 #Finding files
 * Scan each source at runtime
 	- allows other applications to modify source
 * Have a map from path to actual file
 	- faster for each operation, but longer loading time

 #Writes
 * COW
 	- slow
 * Copy chunk on write
 * Store deltas only

+#Symlinks/shortcuts
+* Where these link back into the VFS, they must represent the virtual version of the file.

+##Systems

+#Selector
+* Initialised with set of sources
+* VFS Path goes in
+* Real path comes out
+	- May need to be a more complex thing if different byte ranges need to come from different places.

+#Reader
+* Takes stuff from Selector
+* Reads some files
+* Returns actual data

+#Writer
+* Takes stuff from Selector
+* Potentially gets Reader to do some stuff
+* Meddles with actual files.
+* Doesn't return anything interesting